Colon Cancer

 • Generate Solutions: Arrange colonoscopy/biopsy pathway, baseline labs, and education for next steps.

-• Take Action: Coordinate testing and reinforce follow-up reliability.
+• Take Action: Coordinate diagnostic testing, begin infection-risk monitoring during treatment planning, and reinforce follow-up reliability.

-• Evaluate Outcomes: Diagnosis and stage are established without delay, enabling timely treatment planning.
+• Evaluate Outcomes: Diagnosis/stage are established without delay, complications are prevented, and treatment starts on time.

 Self-Check